setlog/duperig/README.md

 ### Requirements

-Some version of git which isn't ancient.
+* Some version of git which isn't ancient.
 Tested with git `2.17.1`.
+* Go 1.13.

 ### Installation